 Higher Open Called For Indonesia Stock Market

-(RTTNews) - Ahead of Friday's holiday for Labor Day, the Indonesia stock market had turned lower again, one day after ending the seven-day losing streak in which it had tumbled more than 550 points or 5.1 percent.
-The Jakarta Composite Index now rests just above the 6,900-point plateau although it may see renewed support on Monday.
+(RTTNews) - The Indonesia stock market on Friday halted the four-day winning streak in which it had rallied more than 215 points or 3 percent.
+The Jakarta Composite Index now rests just beneath the 6,970-point plateau although it's expected to open in the green on Monday.

-The global forecast for the Asian markets is cautiously optimistic on strength from the technology stocks and easing crude oil prices.
-The European and U.S. markets were mixed to higher and the Asian markets are likely to open in similar fashion.
+The global forecast for the Asian markets is mixed to higher on strong employment data from the United States.
+The European markets were down and the U.S. bourses were up and the Asian markets are expected to move mostly higher.

-The JCI finished sharply lower on Thursday following losses from the financial, food and cement sectors, while the resource companies were mixed.
+The JCI finished sharply lower on Friday following losses among the resource, food, finance and cement sectors.

-Among the actives, Bank CIMB Niaga retreated 1.47 percent, while Bank Mandiri dropped 0.90 percent, Bank Danamon Indonesia fell 0.24 percent, Bank Negara Indonesia tumbled 2.11 percent, Bank Central Asia tanked 2.09 percent, Bank Rakyat Indonesia surrendered 2.61 percent, Indosat Ooredoo Hutchison added 0.50 percent, Semen Indonesia cratered 4.31 percent, Indofood Sukses Makmur declined 1.46 percent, United Tractors plunged 4.52 percent, Astra International skidded 1.24 percent, Energi Mega Persada slumped 1.16 percent, Astra Agro Lestari gained 0.62 percent, Aneka Tambang crashed 3.61 percent, Vale Indonesia rose 0.37 percent, Timah sank 1.38 percent, Bumi Resources surged 4.35 percent and Indocement was unchanged.
+Among the actives, Bank CIMB Niaga shed 0.59 percent, while Bank Mandiri dipped 0.22 percent, Bank Danamon Indonesia skyrocketed 11.08 percent, Bank Negara Indonesia tanked 3.02 percent, Bank Central Asia sank 0.80 percent, Bank Rakyat Indonesia retreated 1.51 percent, Indosat Ooredoo Hutchison soared 4.19 percent, Indocement surrendered 2.87 percent, Semen Indonesia dropped 3.26 percent, Indofood Sukses Makmur tumbled 2.11 percent, United Tractors plummeted 7.28 percent, Astra International fell 0.43 percent, Energi Mega Persada lost 5.32 percent, Astra Agro Lestari stumbled 3.59 percent, Aneka Tambang crashed 6.44 percent, Vale Indonesia cratered 13.89 percent, Timah plunged 14.88 percent and Bumi Resources slumped 6.09 percent.

-The lead from Wall Street is mostly positive as the major averages opened higher but bounced up and down all day, finally ending mixed.
+The lead from Wall Street is mostly positive as the major averages opened higher on Friday and largely stayed that way, although the Dow spent the ay bouncing back and forth across the unchanged line.

-For the week, the NASDAQ jumped 1.1 percent, the S&P 500 climbed 0.9 percent and the Dow increased 0.6 percent.
+For the week, the NASDAQ spiked 4.4 percent, the S&P 500 jumped 2.3 percent and the Dow crept up 0.2 percent.

-The early strength on Wall Street came amid a sharp increase by shares of Apple (AAPL), which saw better than expected Q2 results and forecast revenues for the current quarter above estimates.
+The strength on Wall Street came following the release of a closely watched Labor Department report showing much stronger than expected U.S. job growth in April.

-In U.S. economic news, the Institute for Supply Management reported that manufacturing activity expanded for the fourth consecutive month in April.
+The data helped ease concerns about the economic impact of the ongoing conflict in the Middle East even after the U.S. and Iran exchanged fire in the Strait of Hormuz.

-Crude oil prices plunged on Friday on hopes for an end to hostilities even as the Strait of Hormuz remains closed, continuing to disrupt crude oil supply.
-West Texas Intermediate crude for June delivery was down $3.28 or 3.28 percent at $101.79 per barrel.
+Crude oil prices inched higher Friday as Middle East tensions renewed between the U.S. and Iran.
+Iran is also delaying its response to a U.S. peace proposal, adding to the uncertainty.
+West Texas Intermediate crude for June delivery was up $0.36 or 0.36 percent at $95.17 per barrel.

-Closer to home, Indonesia will provide March trade data and April inflation numbers later today.
-In February, imports were up 10.85 percent and exports rose an annual 1.01 percent to a trade surplus of $1.28 billion.
-In March, overall inflation was up 0.41 percent on month and 3.48 percent on year, while core CPI rose an annual 2.52 percent.

-3 Chip-Aktien fürs BX Musterportfolio: Cadence, Arista & BE Semiconductor im Check
+Closer to home, Indonesia will see April results for its consumer confidence index later today; in March, the index score was 122.9.

 Inside Trading & Investment